Keno/VT100.jl/README.md

 # Usage for terminal regression tests

-VT100 ships with the `test/TerminalRegressionTests.jl` collection of utilities to simplify writing regression tests for terminal applications.
-The API for this is currently in flux, but you may find it useful.
+The package [TerminalRegressionTests.jl](https://github.com/JuliaDebug/TerminalRegressionTests.jl) has a collection of utilities to simplify writing regression tests for terminal applications.